History of Switzerland

 The early history of the region is tied to that of Alpine culture.
 Switzerland was inhabited by the Helvetii, and it came under Roman rule in the 1st century BC.
-The Gallo-Roman culture was amalgamated with Germanic influence during Late Antiquity, with the eastern part of Switzerland becoming Alemannic territory.
+The Gallo-Roman culture was amalgamated with Germanic influence during late antiquity, with the eastern part of Switzerland becoming Alemannic territory.
 The area of Switzerland was incorporated into the Frankish Empire in the 6th century.
-In the High Middle Ages, the eastern part became part of the Duchy of Swabia within the Holy Roman Empire, while the western part was part of Burgundy.
+In the High Middle Ages, the eastern German-speaking part belonged to the Duchy of Swabia within the Holy Roman Empire, while the western French-speaking part was part of Burgundy.